Plambt/Puzzle2020/README.md

 ToDo:
 - Rewrite all code and split into libraries.
-- Rewrite Openplanet Plugin to download from local rather than online.
+- Rewrite Openplanet Plugin to download from plugin rather than online.
 - Add Shortcuts side mode.